about this series:

 This series of etchings was initially produced as a way for Tyrus Clutter to learn the technique of color viscosity printing.
 Originally developed in the mid-twentieth century by Stanley Hayter and Krishna Reddy at Hayter's Atelier 17 in Paris, the technique allows an etching plate to be inked with at least three colors simultaneously.
 Though multiple variations of colors can result from the mixing of the three inks, the plate is able to be run through the press in just one pass.

-Five of these intaglio prints are more recent and incorporate textual passages like much of the artist's other work.
-Two of those explore the similarities between fundamentalist faith in both the Jewish and Christian traditions.
+The top five of these intaglio prints are more recent and incorporate textual passages like much of the artist's other work.
+Two works on the bottom row explore the similarities between fundamentalist faith in both the Jewish and Christian traditions.
 Text makes up part of these images; both Hebrew and English texts from the Old Testament.
 For a further assessment of this check out Tyrus's Eye on Art.